The Future of AI Runs Cool: Inside Google’s 2025 Liquid Cooling Data Center Strategy

 Google Market Hypothesis and Future Outlook: 2025

-Google 2024: Pioneering AI Cooling & Data Center Innovation
+Google 2024: A Year of Data Center Innovation and PR Focus

-The quarterly analysis proceeds in reverse chronological order, from Q4 to Q1 2024.
+The quarterly analysis is presented in reverse chronological order, from Q4 2024 to Q1 2024, to provide the most current insights first.

 Emerging Themes and Technological Readiness